aaronanderson/qoakus/README.md

 # Qoakus

-A  Apache Jackrabbit Oak reference web application with an AWS backend running on Quarkus.
+An Apache Jackrabbit Oak reference web application with an AWS backend running on Quarkus.

 ## Features